micmejia/bible-dump/AMPC/Matthew/Matt 23.md

-And he who swears by the [^i]sanctuary of the temple swears by it and by Him Who dwells in it.
+And he who swears by the sanctuary of the temple swears by it and by Him Who dwells in it.